Media Training for Entrepreneurs

 Media Ground Rules

-Best way to tell reporters about your company or product is to offer the “Why?” rather than the “What?”
+Best way to tell reporters about your company, product or service is to offer the “Why?” rather than the “What?”
 Why is your company/product important?
 Don’t just repeat the company mission statement or “About Us”.
+Don’t regurgitate a bunch of technobabble.
+Be real.

 Don’t say too much.
 Remain focused on critical points.
-Avoid providing a bunch of facts.
-An interview is not about downloading your knowledge; it’s about prioritizing your knowledge.
+Avoid providing a bunch of unnecessary facts.
+An interview is not about downloading your knowledge.
+It’s about prioritizing your knowledge and proving why you are the expert.
 Remain focused on critical points and give any facts context and meaning.
-Also, avoid going off topic and terms such as “Oh, by the way?” or “that reminds me”… Always try to stay on point.
+Also, avoid going off topic and terms such as “Oh, by the way?” or “that reminds me”… Always try to stay focused and on point.

 Speak to your audience, not to the reporter.
-The reporter isn’t buying your product or partnering with your company.
-His or her audience is also youraudience so make sure you communicate the key messages of which you want your audience to be aware.
+His or her audience is also your audience so make sure you communicate the key messages you want your audience to know.

 Phone Interview Essentials